comit/sonoff-bridge/Home-Assistant.md

 ## Switch

-As HA is non persistent it is important to configure Sonoff-TASMOTA for sending retained power status messages to the broker.
+As HA is non persistent it is important to configure Sonoff-Tasmota for sending retained power status messages to the broker.
 This is accomplished with the command ``PowerRetain On`` or ``cmnd/sonoff/PowerRetain On``.

 Add the device as a switch to HA by updating the configuration file.
 ```